aaronjanse/stick-bug-ml/README.md

 # ML Framework

-A framework to ease the burden of modularizing—and organizing—the code of a machine learning system.
+A framework to ease the burden of organizing code of a supervised machine learning system.

-With the help of pythonic decorators, the global namespace can be kept clutter-free.
+It provides decorators that manage data & pass it between common steps in building a machine learning system, such as:
+- loading the dataset
+- preprocessing
+- feature generation
+- model definition

+While doing this, it keeps the global namespace free of clutter such as that from an endless chain of features and models.

+In addition, it makes it easy to put new, real life, data through the exact same process that training data goes through.

-## Simple Example
+## Example
-Note: there is also an [example for use with Jupyter Notebooks](demo.ipynb)
+Note: there is also a great [example for use in Jupyter Notebooks](demo.ipynb)

 First, import this library: